MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-agent.md

 #### Add a data source

 1. Expand the **What structures represent your leads, accounts, and opportunities?** section and select **Add data source**.
-1. In the **Choose lead table** step, select the table that stores your leads, and then selct **Next**.
+1. In the **Choose lead table** step, select the table that stores your leads, and then select **Next**.
 1. In the **Choose a view for the Lead table** step, select the view you created in [Step 1](#step-1-create-a-view-and-query-that-defines-the-leads-to-research), and then select **Next**.
 1. In the **Map the fields** step, map the fields in your lead table to the fields used by Sales Agent.
 1. Expand the **Additional fields the agent should know about (recommended)** section to add more fields that you want the agent to use for research.
 For example, source marketing campaign and source event description.
 To add more fields, select **Add field** and then select the field from the list.
     > [!TIP]
-    > Use the description field to descibe the type of data the additional fields contain.
-The better your description, the better the agent will be at interpreting this data and using it to research your leads.
+    > Use the description field to describe the type of data the additional fields contain.
+The better your description, the better the agent is at interpreting this data and using it to research your leads.
 1. Select **Done**.
 1. To configure the data sources related to leads, select **Add data source for accounts** and **Add data source for opportunities**.
 Follow the same steps as above to select a table and view for accounts and opportunities.